Informed consent: Research history

 Historians cite a series of human subject research experiments to trace the history of informed consent in research.

 The U.S. Army Yellow Fever Commission "is considered the first research group in history to use consent forms."
 In 1900, Major Walter Reed was appointed head of the four man U.S. Army Yellow Fever Commission in Cuba that determined mosquitoes were the vector for yellow fever transmission.
 His earliest experiments were probably done without formal documentation of informed consent.
 In later experiments he obtained support from appropriate military and administrative authorities.
 He then drafted what is now "one of the oldest series of extant informed consent documents."
 The three surviving examples are in Spanish with English translations; two have an individual's signature and one is marked with an X.

 Tearoom Trade is the name of a book by American psychologist Laud Humphreys.
 In it he describes his research into male homosexual acts.
 In conducting this research he never sought consent from his research subjects and other researchers raised concerns that he violated the right to privacy for research participants.

-Henrietta Lacks On Jan.
-29, 1951, shortly after the birth of her son Joseph, Lacks entered Johns Hopkins Hospital in Baltimore with profuse bleeding.
-She was diagnosed with cervical cancer and was treated with inserts of radium tubes.
-During her radiation treatments for the tumor, two samples—one of healthy cells, the other of malignant cells—were removed from her cervix without her permission.
+On January 29, 1951, shortly after the birth of her son Joseph, Henrietta Lacks entered Johns Hopkins Hospital in Baltimore with profuse bleeding.
+She was diagnosed with aggressive cervical cancer and was treated with inserts of radium tubes.
+During her radiation treatments for the tumor, two samples—one of healthy cells, the other of malignant cells—were removed from her cervix without her knowledge or permission.
+There is no evidence that the doctor checked the cells for other conditions before passing them on for research.
 Later that year, 31-year-old Henrietta Lacks died from the cancer.
-Her cells were cultured creating Hela cells, but the family was not informed until 1973, the family learned the truth when scientists asked for DNA samples after finding that HeLa had contaminated other samples.
-In 2013 researchers published the genome without the Lacks family consent.
+Her cells were capable of surviving and dividing indefinitely when cultured, creating HeLa cells, but the family, which was living in poverty, was not informed until 1973; the family learned the truth when scientists asked for DNA samples after finding that HeLa had contaminated other samples.
+In 2013, researchers published the genome without the Lacks family's consent.
+As a result of this incident, pushes were made for major changes in the US's process for informed consent in biospecimen research.

 The Milgram experiment is the name of a 1961 experiment conducted by American psychologist Stanley Milgram.
 In the experiment Milgram had an authority figure order research participants to commit a disturbing act of harming another person.
 After the experiment he would reveal that he had deceived the participants and that they had not hurt anyone, but the research participants were upset at the experience of having participated in the research.
 The experiment raised broad discussion on the ethics of recruiting participants for research without giving them full information about the nature of the research.

 Chester M. Southam used HeLa cells to inject into cancer patients and Ohio State Penitentiary inmates without informed consent to determine if people could become immune to cancer and if cancer could be transmitted.